andreaaalonso/python-command-line-project/README.md

 # How to use

 User may create a new note.
-User follows prompts to view saved notes at anytime.
+User follows prompts to view saved notes.

 # License